Git for binary files

 Download and install the *.msi. file from GitHub.

-[diff "word"]
+[diff "pandoc-to-markdown"]

-*.docx diff=word
+*.docx diff=pandoc-to-markdown

 The same procedure can be used to obtain useful diffs from other binaries, for example *.zip, *.jar and other archives with unzip or for changes in the meta information of images with exiv2.
 There are also conversion tools for converting *.odt, *.doc and other document formats into plain text.
 For binary files for which there is no converter, strings are often sufficient.